 - Symptoms: Poisoning from eating tulips may cause skin and mouth irritation, as well as abdominal upset and dizziness.

-Similar to how you would protect yourself from poisonous plants, an easy way for us humans to protect ourselves from poisonous flowers is to not touch or eat anything that we aren’t familiar with.
-Even if a flower looks like something you have planted in your own backyard, and even if the flower is planted in your own backyard, the safest thing to do is never eat it and if you’ll be touching it, make sure your skin is properly covered so that there is no direct contact.
+Similar to how you would protect yourself from poisonous plants, humans can protect themselves from poisonous flowers by not touching or eating anything that we aren’t familiar with.
+Even if a flower looks like it could grow in your own backyard, and even if the flower is planted in your own backyard, the safest thing to do is not eat it.
+And, if you touch it, make sure your skin is properly covered so there is no direct contact.